eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 1. Connect the **success** relationship of each processor as outlined above.
 2. Right-click on each Nifi processor and select **Start**.
 3. NiFi will now fetch files from the MinIO bucket, transform the JSON, and save the modified files in another MinIO location.
+4. If for any reason you fail to get the running flow, you can drag and drop a template with the running flow from the left top part of the nifi interface (Template -> Drag and Drop -> Choose Demo Ingest)
+5. Then just go through the flow and alter the MinIO path and run the flow
+6.
 ### Monitor Data Flow:

 1. Use NiFi’s built-in **Data Provenance** to track the data's journey from start to finish.